VladiTNT/VladiTNT/README.md

 I mostly work on 🔗backends🔗 with Go but I also make 🕹️games🕹️, 🛠️CLI tools🛠️ and 🌐frontend web dev🌐.

 **Tech stack:**
-- 💙Golang💙 (standard library, Gin, GORM, ebitengine)
+- 💙Golang💙 (standard library, ebitengine, Gin)
 - HTML/CSS/JS (mostly used in SSR with Go)

 *Other:*